Snowflake on AWS: How to Deploy in 2025 [Practical Guide]

 and AWS_SNS_TOPIC

-Using external AWS Lambda functions #
+Can you use external Lambda functions with Snowflake? #

-In addition to external tables where you don’t have to move your data into Snowflake, you can also use external functions where you don’t have to move your business logic into Snowflake.
 An external function or a remote service gives you the option to offload certain aspects of your data platform to certain services in AWS, the most prominent of which is AWS Lambda, the serverless compute option from AWS.

 Integrating with AWS Lambda works the same way integrating with AWS S3 works, i.e., you have to create an integration; in this case, an API integration, as shown in the SQL statement below: